Why should anyone fast?

 What will our fast look like?

-- We fast one day a month (2023 prayer and fasting schedule coming soon)
+- We fast one Saturday a month

 - The 24-hour fast consists of water only.
 Don’t let that frighten you.
 It can be scary to think about going without food for 24 hours but remember you will be feasting on God’s Word, so rely on Him to sustain you during the fast.
 If there are health concerns, people can modify the fast and still participate, so consult your doctor before making any changes to your diet.